liferay/liferay-docs/developer/appdev/articles/01-ui-development/02-angular-widget/02-migrating-an-angular-app-to-product.markdown

 Migrating an existing Angular app to @product@ makes the app available as a widget for using on site pages.
 The migration involves merging your files into a portlet bundle, adapting your routes and CSS, and deploying your bundle.
-The Liferay Bundle Generator and liferay-npm-bundler facilitate the process.
+The Liferay Bundle Generator and Liferay NPM Bundler facilitate the process.

 Follow these steps: